CounterpartyXCP/Documentation/Basics/FAQ-PaymentChannelsLightning.md

 The concept of an OTC market may sound antiquated but in reality they are a major boon to markets, especially for large holders who can then enter or exit a market or accumulate an asset without much price “slippage”, as would oftentimes occur on an exchange.
 In mainstream finance, OTC markets comprise over 40% of stock trading, as well as the vast majority of bond and derivative trading ([source 1](https://en.wikipedia.org/wiki/Over-the-counter_(finance)), [source 2](https://en.wikipedia.org/wiki/Derivatives_market)).

-### How do I start using all of this technology?
+### How do I start using all of this technology with Counterparty?

-This technology is all in various stages of development, with some of it being complete (P2SH, for instance) and some in very early states (such as Lightning Network support).
+This technology is all in various stages of development, with some of it being complete (P2SH, for instance) and some in very early states on Counterparty (such as bidirectional payment channels and Lightning Network support).

 We will be publishing guides for users and developers as the respective technology becomes available and matures.
 Until that point, feel free to check out [the newest source code](https://github.com/CounterpartyXCP/counterparty-lib/tree/develop) and ask questions on #dev on [our official Slack chat](http://slack.counterparty.io/).